Cycling in Italy: The Ultimate Guide

 Perugia was the rational choice for an irrational decision.
 There’s an affordable international language school, Università per Stranieri di Perugia, and cheap rent.
 It has a little baggage, but that wasn’t going rain on my parade.
 The pictures were beautiful, and I heard the riding was nice, too.

-I devoted my mornings and evenings to the Italian language and my afternoons to cycling in Italy.
-RidewithGPS became my best friend, and so did TrenItalia.
-My classmates were taking the train to nearby towns, and I thought civilly spending over two or three hours on the train to see one town was for suckers.
+I devoted my mornings and evenings to the Italian language, and my afternoons to cycling in Italy.
+RidewithGPS became my best friend, as did TrenItalia.
+My classmates were taking the train to nearby towns, but I thought the civility of spending hours on the train to see a single town was for suckers.
 So I learned to bang them all off in one ride with a single train ride home.

-Nine months in, I packed up my things and moved to Bologna to get that uni degree.
-I’d heard about people doing it whose first language wasn’t even using the same alphabet, so I considered myself a shoe in.
+Nine months in, I packed up my things and moved to Bologna to get after that degree.
+After all, I’d heard about people doing it whose first language wasn’t even based on the same alphabet.
+I considered myself a shoe in.

 I remember picking a random university book off the shelf in a Verona library; to say my comprehension and attention span was poor would be a generous evaluation.
-But my cycling in Italy was going as well as it ever was!
-The vast and particular area of the Apennine from Bologna lit me up like a Christmas tree.
+But my cycling in Italy was going better than ever!
+In particular, exploring the vastness of the Appenine area from Bologna lit me up like a Christmas tree.

-Sadly, all the serenity now I’d achieved cycling in Italy was going to hell in a handbasket when it came to attending university lectures.
-Finding the classroom was like picking out a needle in a haystack of big doors, small doors, roman numerals, floors, buildings, and hallways.
+Sadly, all the serenity now I’d managed to achieved cycling in Italy was going to hell in a handbasket when it came to attending university lectures.
+Finding my assigned classroom alone was like picking out the needle in a haystack of big doors, small doors, roman numerals, floors, buildings, and hallways.

-The good news: my Italian was decent enough to ask for directions, but the downside: it wasn’t good enough to understand the answer.
-There’s a saying that the way a relationship starts is usually an indication of the way it will be.
-This was true for my journey in Bologna.
-An SOS course correction brought my studies and eventual graduation to Pisa then Lucca.
+The good news was my Italian was decent enough to ask for directions; it just wasn’t good enough to understand the response.
+There’s a saying: that the way a relationship starts is usually an indication of the way it will be, and so it was for my journey in Bologna.
+An SOS course correction redirected my studies to (and eventual graduation from) Pisa, then Lucca.

-Hindsight showed me that you are as many people as you are languages.
-To my ignorance, speaking Italian wasn’t as simple as translating English words.
-I had to find a whole new way of relating to the world and expressing myself.
+Through hindsight, I came to realize that we are as many people as the languages we speak.
+Speaking Italian wasn’t as simple as learning to translate individual English words; I had to develop a whole new way of relating to the world and expressing myself.

 That whole new world opened itself up to me as a vibrant cycling community in Lucca.
-A local Gran Fondo team welcomed me with open arms, and that’s when I started to make my first real Italian friends.
-The race schedule was initially a mystery, but it didn’t take long to notice their toothpick physiques where destined for the high mountains and I was suddenly going to be a climber as well.
+A local Gran Fondo team welcomed me with open arms, and that’s when I knew I had made my first real Italian friends.
+The race schedule was initially a mystery, but it didn’t take long to see that their toothpick physiques were destined for the high mountains, and that’s when I was to be reborn as a climber, too.

-Italians take their Gran Fondo racing as seriously as I did my pro cycling career.
-If I wanted even to contest these races, I would need a little army of three to five gregari to take the wind, close the gaps and provide moral support — all for a lousy prosciutto and a bottle of local wine.
+Italians take their Gran Fondo racing every bit as seriously as I did my pro cycling career.
+If I wanted even to contest in these races, I would need a small army of three to five gregari to take the wind, close the gaps and provide moral support — all for a lousy prosciutto and a bottle of local wine.

 Lastly, to fill in the gaps of my cycling in Italy experience, I guided for companies like La Fuga, inGamba, Rapha Travel and others.
 The thing is, though, as soon as you close one gap, a new one opens.

-A lifetime isn’t enough to discover Italy by bike, and that, my friend, is good news.
+A lifetime isn’t nearly enough to discover Italy by bike, and that, my friend, is very good news.
 We have our whole lives to learn new things.
-Whether or not you cycle in Italy with me on a guided ride or cycling trip, I welcome you to never stop exploring.
+Whether or not you will ever cycle in Italy with me on a guided ride or cycling trip, I welcome you to never stop exploring.